At the Airport | At Maritime Facilities | For Employees and Community Partners | How You Can Stay Healthy | Resources

 At Seattle-Tacoma International Airport

-- Seattle-Tacoma International Airport (SEA) is open and operating to provide an essential service to the public, but it is not business as usual right now.
-We made operational adjustments at SEA in response to COVID-19.
+- Seattle-Tacoma International Airport (SEA) is open and operating to provide an essential service to the public.
+We made operational adjustments at SEA in response to COVID-19 as part of FlyHealthy@SEA.

 - Read SEA Airport status updates and COVID-19 FAQs for more information.